-- 1. Personal watershed stewardship: Responsibility and stewardship in their watershed.
-Key messages/concepts for this topic will be: - Definition of a watershed - Information on the St. Joseph River Watershed and its sub watersheds in Berrien and Cass Counties - The need to protect the watershed - Actions individuals can take to improve and protect watersheds

-2. Ultimate storm water discharge location and potential impacts: The connection of MS4 catch basins. storm drains and ditches to area waterways and the potential impacts these could have on the surface waters of the state.
-Kev messages/concepts for this topic will be:
+- 1. Personal watershed stewardship: Promote public responsibility and stewardship in the watershed(s).
+Key messages/concepts for this topic will be: - Definition of a watershed - Information on the St. Joseph River Watershed and its sub watersheds in Berrien and Cass Counties and the need for improvement and protection - Actions individuals can take to improve and protect watersheds - 2.
+Ultimate storm water discharge location and potential impacts: Inform and educate the public about the connection of the MS4 (catch basins, storm drains and ditches) to area waterbodies and the potential impacts these could have on the surface waters of the state.
+Key messages/concepts for this topic will be: